willowisp01/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario of `archive` feature:

 Step 1.
-Assume the user has some existing students in the `UniquePersonList` of person list.
+Assume the user has some existing students in the `UniquePersonList` of `persons` list.
 ![ArchiveState1](images/ArchiveState1.png)

 Step 2.
 The user executes `archive A0123456X` to archive the student into the archived list.